craft-snippets/Craft-Fathom-Analytics/README.md

 ## Usage

-In the plugin settings in the control panel, enter **Fathom site id** and make sure that **Include fathom tracking code** is enabled.
+In the plugin settings in the control panel, fill out  **Fathom site id** setting and make sure that **Include fathom tracking code** setting is enabled.

-In site template, include this code:
+In the site template, include this code:

 ```
 {% do craft.fathomAnalytics.outputTrackingCode() %}